New traffic light technology helping firefighters in metro city respond faster

-COBB COUNTY, Ga. - New technology is getting you faster help in an emergency and it's all tied to traffic lights.
+COBB COUNTY, Ga. - New technology is getting you faster help in an emergency in one metro Atlanta city.
+It's all tied to traffic lights.

+Firefighters don't have to push a button or flip a switch.
+The emergency system and sirens on the truck trigger the system.

+"The system is smart enough to know what direction they're going in and it preemptively deactivates the signals," Milligan said.

-The fire chief says on average firefighters are responding to calls a minute faster.
+In the last 18 months, the chief told Channel 2 his firefighters are responding to calls a minute faster.

-This Morning on Channel 2: We're riding along with firefighters to show you how the system works and the impact on traffic.
+"We're confident we'll see a minute and a half, two-minute time savings once we fine-tune, finalize every detail in the system," he said.

 © 2019 Cox Media Group.